-The Program of Graduate Certificate in Construction Management provides an on-line course learning experiences constituting a distinct knowledge-base and a specific set of associated skills within the areas of estimating, scheduling, and project management at the graduate level.
+The Program of Graduate Certificate in Construction Management provides an on-line course learning experience constituting a distinct knowledge-base and a specific set of associated skills within the areas of estimating, scheduling, and project management at the graduate level.
 These three areas constitute a body of knowledge that represents the fundamental core of construction management.
-The Graduate Certificate in Construction Management Program consists of eleven credits encompassing the following three (3) courses: CM&E 603 - Scheduling and Project Control (4 credits); CM&E 611 - Construction Cost Estimating (4 credits); and CM&E 612 - Construction Management (3 credits).
+The Graduate Certificate in Construction Management Program consists of nine credits encompassing the following three (3) courses: CM&E 603 - Scheduling and Project Control (3 credits); CM&E 711 - Construction Cost Estimating (3 credits); and CM&E 712 - Construction Management (3 credits).
 This Program is administered through the Distance and Continuing Education at NDSU.

-To be admitted into the Graduate Certificate in Construction Management Program applicants must:
+To be considered for the admission to the Graduate Certificate in Construction Management Program applicants must:

-- Submit a one-page “Statement of Purpose” outlining reasons for pursuing the Graduate Certificate in Construction Management.
+- Submit a one-page “Statement of Purpose” outlining reasons for pursuing the Graduate Certificate in Construction Management; and

 - Submit three (3) letters of recommendation.